Northeastern Nevada Regional Hospital

 Located in the center of Northern Nevada’s Great Basin on Interstate 80, Elko is the largest city between Salt Lake City and Reno.

-The Elko County School District has six elementary schools, four middle schools, two high schools and an Adult Education Program.
+The Elko County School District has seven elementary schools, four middle schools, two high schools and an Adult Education Program.
 Great Basin College provides post-secondary educational opportunities.
 The Western Folklife Center is dedicated to the preservation and presentation of the traditional cultures of the American West, with concerts and performances, exhibits, workshops, adult and youth educational programs, as well as the world renowned National Cowboy Poetry Gathering.
 Elko is home to a community orchestra, convention center, theatrical group, the annual County Fair, a Classic Car Show and other community celebrations.

 If you love the outdoors, you will love Elko, Nevada.
 Skiing, snowmobiling, snowshoeing and cross-country skiing are all popular here.
 Fishermen flock here for our resident coldwater trout — rainbow, brook and cutthroat — as well as northern pike, bullhead, bass, bluegill, perch and sunfish.